 Disk Clone vs System Clone

-Another popular cloning method is partition/volume clone, which refers to copy all data of the selected partition to destination place.
+Another popular data migration method is partition/volume clone, which refers to copy all data on the selected partition/volume to destination partition.
 Volume clone is usually used on a dynamic disk.

-The Best Free Disk Cloning Software for Windows
+Best Free Hard Drive Cloning Software for Windows

-As best free disk cloning software, AOMEI Backupper provides the corresponding function of disk clone, which can clone one disk to another without breaking off the running operating system (It is called "Live Disk Cloning").
-That is to say, it can clone while you are working on the computer.
+As best free disk cloning software, AOMEI Backupper provides disk clone and partition clone, and enables you to clone hard drive to another HDD/SSD without breaking off the running operating system (called "Live Disk Cloning").
+That is to say, it can clone disk while you are working on the computer.

 But there is a precondition.
 That is the space on the destination disk is able to accommodate all the valid data on the source disk.
-If there is not enough space on the destination disk, do not worry.
-AOMEI Backupper will calculate and inform you that: The selected disk is too small, required the disk size at least: ** GB when you select the disk as the destination.
+If there is not enough space on the destination disk, AOMEI Backupper will calculate and inform you that: The selected disk is too small, required the disk size at least: ** GB when you select the disk as the destination.

 Step 1.
 To clone a hard drive, select "Disk Clone" option under the "Clone" tab.